Simon Mawer - biography

 Born: 1948, in England

-My father, like his father before him, served in the Royal Air Force.
-We lived the nomadic life of a typical military family, spending, amongst various moves in England, three years in Cyprus during the EOKA period and a total of five years in Malta.
+My father, like his father before him, served in the Royal Air Force, in my father's case, right through the Second World War (when he flew with a Special Duties squadron) and into the 1970s.
+So I was born into the nomadic life of a typical military family, spending, amongst various moves in England, three years in Cyprus during the EOKA period and a total of five years in Malta.
 These experiences planted in me a love of the Mediterranean world which has lasted my whole life.
 They also gave me a taste for exile which I have never lost.
 When people ask me where I come from I am still unable to reply.
 I have lived in Italy for more than three decades, but Italy is not home.
 Home is where the mind is, perhaps.

 From the age of eight I was educated in boarding schools, an experience I loathed at first but later came to enjoy.
-Above all it forced upon me the need to preserve a secret, interior world in a society where privacy was at a premium, training that was surely significant in the development of a writer.
+Above all it forced upon me the need to preserve a secret, interior world in a society where privacy was at a premium, training that was surely significant in my development as a writer.

 After university I spent three years teaching biology in the Channel Islands, two years in Scotland, and two in Malta, before moving to Rome where I have lived ever since.
 Teaching and family took up much time, and it wasn't until my fortieth year that my first novel, Chimera, was sold, to Hamish Hamilton.

 Since then I have published thirteen further books, eleven of them novels.
 I now divide my time between Italy and Hastings, where, by complete coincidence, I live less than a hundred yards from where my great-great grandmother, Naomi Lulham, was born in 1832.
 It was from here that she made her way to London as a young woman - see my latest novel ANCESTRY.
 So in a sense, I have come home.